 If you are self-isolating because of coronavirus and you need a note for your employer you can obtain an isolation note from https://111.nhs.uk/isolation-note/.

 REMEMBER!
 If you or a family member have symptoms of Coronavirus for which you NEED to obtain medical advice...

 PLEASE CONTACT NHS24 on 111 who will assess your symptoms and advise you on what you should do next.

-For the latest advice and updates from the UK Government visit www.gov.uk/guidance/coronavirus-covid-19-information-for-the-public and information from the Scottish Government is available at https://www.gov.scot/coronavirus-covid-19/.
+Further information about Coronavirus is available at www.nhsinform.scot/coronavirus.
+The latest advice and updates from the Scottish Government is available at https://www.gov.scot/coronavirus-covid-19/.